JSBmanD/docs/pages/deep-linked-ads/creating-branch-links-for-product-feeds.md

 ### Creating Branchified Ad Links

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Required for Web + App Routing Only"
-    If you want your ads to route to either web or app (if installed), you must complete this section.
-If you want your ads to only route to the web, skip this section.
+  "title": "Required for Web + App Routing Only", "body": "If you want your ads to route to either web or app (if installed), you must complete this section.
+If you want your ads to only route to the web, skip this section."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Not Necessary if Using Universal Links or App Links"
-    If your app supports universal links and/or app links, you do not need to create Branchified Ad links for your product feeds.
-Please skip to the next step.
+  "title": "Not Necessary if Using Universal Links or App Links", "body": "If your app supports universal links and/or app links, you do not need to create Branchified Ad links for your product feeds.
+Please skip to the next step."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "No Cross-Domain Redirects"
+  "title": "No Cross-Domain Redirects",
-    Since your product feed items' landing pages must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
-However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly.
+  "body": "Since your product feed items' landing pages must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
+However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly."
+}
+[/block]

 As each product in your product feed is unique, each requires its own link to ensure the user is not only taken to the correct content, but for Branch to correctly attribute the event.